-Popularized by Greyhound racing, Greyhounds are a popular breed of dog for families and dog lovers.
+Popularized by Greyhound racing, Greyhounds are a great pets for families and dog lovers.
 These dogs are intelligent, affectionate, easygoing, and clean.
 Though considered a large breed, Greyhounds are slender and don’t throw their weight around like some other large dogs.

 If you’re considering adding a Greyhound to your household, learn more about the breed’s temperament, lifespan, health, and physical and emotional needs to see if it’s a good fit for you.

 For thousands of years, Greyhounds have been bred to hunt by sighting and outrunning their prey.
 The Greyhound is the world’s fastest breed of dog and can reach speeds of up to 45 mph in just a few strikes.
 Because of this, Greyhounds became a popular racing and coursing dog in the UK and U.S.

 Greyhound racing is a popular competitive sport that quickly gained attention as part of the gambling industry, similar to horse racing.
 Animal rights and animal welfare groups protest the commercial Greyhound racing industry, and after retiring, young Greyhounds are often put up for adoption as household pets.

 Greyhounds are tall and slender dogs, but the term “greyhound” may refer to any slender, keen-sighted dog with a smooth coat, such as the Italian Greyhound.

 Greyhounds are relaxed, friendly dogs that love socializing with humans and other pets.
 Since most pet Greyhounds come from a racing background, they’re accustomed to being around other dogs and humans.
 They’re also highly trainable since basic training is necessary for racing.